CTM01560 - Corporation Tax: accounting periods: accounts made up to slightly varying dates

 • the accounts are made up to slightly varying dates, and

-you can treat each account as an account for a period of twelve months to the mean date, provided that the company agrees in writing to all of the following conditions.
+each account may be treated as an account for a period of twelve months to the mean date, provided the company agrees in writing to all of the following conditions.

-• It treats each account as an account for a period of twelve months to the mean date.
+• To treat each account as an account for a period of twelve months to the mean date.

-• It accepts that its CT self assessments are being made for an accounting period of twelve months ending on the agreed mean date.
+• To accept that its CT self assessments are being made for an accounting period of twelve months ending on the agreed mean date.

-• The profits chargeable to CT for the twelve month period to the mean date shall be treated as the profits of the accounting period for the purposes of shadow ACT (from 6 April 1999) and ACT (prior to 6 April 1999).
+• To accept that the profits chargeable to CT for the twelve month period to the mean date shall be treated as the profits of the accounting period for the purposes of shadow ACT (on or after 6 April 1999) and ACT (before 6 April 1999).

-The last condition above means that the company will make returns under ICTA88/SCH13 (prior to 6 April 1999) and ICTA88/SCH16 for return periods ( CTM22050 and CTM35110) falling within that twelve month period of:
+The last condition above means that the company will make returns under ICTA88/SCH13 (before 6 April 1999) and ITA07/PART15/CHAPTER15 for return periods (CTM22050 and CTM35110) falling within that twelve month period of:

 • franked payments actually made,